sasdallas/reduceOS/README.md

 # reduceOS
 A small, lightweight OS coded in C and Assembly.

+## NOTICE: reduceOS updates are very scarce.
+I am attempting to change a lot of stuff(possibly move to C++ and restructure everything)

 ### Note: Please read the credits page

 # About
 reduceOS is a small operating system built for people who have a very slow computer.
 It can do a few different things using barely any memory and disk space. \